Nanofus/novel.js/README.md

 - `style` - The scene's style.
 Adds a html class that can be styled in `skin.css` to give different looks to different scenes.
 - `addItem` - Add items to the player's inventory upon entering the scene.
 - `removeItem` - Remove items from the player's inventory upon entering the scene.
 - `setItem` - Sets the specified items' counts in the player's inventory upon entering the scene.
+If the item does not exist in the inventory, it is added.
 - `addAction` - Add actions to the player's action list upon entering the scene.
 - `removeAction` - Remove actions from the player's action list upon entering the scene.
 - `setAction` - Sets the specified actions' counts in the player's action list upon entering the scene.
+If the action does not exist in the actions list, it is added.
 - `choices` - Required (not enforced).
 A list of choices available in the scene.

 #### Choices